 How Can We Develop For Tomorrow’s Needs?

 This guest post is by James Schorr, who has been developing software since 1999.
 He is the owner of an IT consulting company, Enspiren IT Consulting, LLC.
 He lives with his lovely wife, Tara, and their children in Kansas City, Missouri.
 James spends a lot of time writing code in many languages, doing IT security audits, and has a passion for Ruby on Rails in particular.
-He has loves writing code, playing chess, and spending time with his family.
+He also loves spending time with his family, playing chess, going to the shooting range, hiking, fishing, and investing.
 His professional profile is on LinkedIn.

 The average developer is often forced to get code out the door as quickly as possible, primarily due to unrealistic deadlines and budgets.
 As a result, the quality and future expandability of software is greatly harmed.
 Software is now used in medical machinery, our vehicles, power plants, stock markets, aircraft, weapons, etc… As software becomes more and more critical in our lives, the need to think long-term is becoming increasingly critical.

 Obviously, the quickest way is almost always not the best way.
 I hope to give some practical steps to those involved in software development that will help in the development of stable, long-lasting software.
 A proper strategy session involving the below steps can help save a lot of wasted time and money.

 Quality, future-resilient software is tough to define, but reveals itself when it does what it’s supposed to without unpleasant surprises, handles unpredictable user input and system issues in gracious, non-devastating ways, and, in general, makes the user’s life easier.
 The tough part is that user’s needs and systems change.
 How do we engineer for tomorrow’s needs?

 The keys to successfully developing long-term software are: